Marcus Rashford’s mother ‘missed meals so her children could eat’

 “Sometimes we didn’t even have a loaf of bread in the house, it’s embarrassing to say, but we didn’t.”

-The 23-year-old England player, who forced a Government U-turn on free school meal vouchers over the summer holidays, said: “All the little struggles and the sacrifices that you made, it helps you appreciate everything like 10 times more, so I don’t see it as a weakness.
+The 23-year-old, who forced a Government U-turn on free school meal vouchers over the summer holidays, said: “All the little struggles and the sacrifices that you made, it helps you appreciate everything like 10 times more, so I don’t see it as a weakness.

 “I think in sport you have to have something behind you that is pushing you.
 When you come from a place of struggle and pain, a lot of the time it switches and it becomes your drive and motivation.”

-The programme filmed the pair as they travelled with BBC Breakfast’s Sally Nugent to food charity FareShare, where it was revealed a new unit would be named Melanie Maynard House.
+The programme filmed the pair as they travelled to food charity FareShare, where it was revealed a new unit would be named Melanie Maynard House.

 The full interview will be shown on BBC Breakfast from 6am on Thursday and Marcus Rashford: Feeding Britain’s Children is on BBC One on Monday December 21 from 7pm.